Surgeon Simulator: Release

 In January 2014, Bossa released footage of an iPad release of the game to be released sometime that year.
 On 7 March, Surgeon Simulator (at the time called Surgeon Simulator 2013) was released and featured the classic heart and kidney transplants and two new transplants: eye and teeth.
 The app includes the new corridor feature in which the player has to save Bob while carts with at least seven items pass by and have to not kill him.

 There is a new feature taking advantage of heart rate, which makes it more challenging for players.
 When it reaches 0, the player has to charge the defibrillators to save Bob.

 A PlayStation 4 version of the game was announced on 10 June 2014 and released on 12 August 2014, featuring all of the games surgeries in every location.
 The PS4 version was released and named Surgeon Simulator: A&E Anniversary Edition.

 A Nintendo Switch version was announced in July 2018 and released on 13 September 2018, with it being branded as Surgeon Simulator CPR standing for "Cooperative Play Ready".
 The game included a special local cooperative mode, allowing two players using separate Joy-Con to control Nigel's arms.

 Reception

 Reception for the game has been mixed, with critics stating that although the game was hard to control, this difficulty was "part of the appeal."
 Ars Technica commented upon the narrator's voice-over, saying that it "belies the ridiculousness that unfolds as he flops and flails his way through surgery".
 Rock, Paper, Shotgun praised the game's humour and fun, and said "Surgeon Simulator 2013 is not a brilliant game.
 But it is a brilliant joke.
 In the form of a game.
 It’s an idea that is a clean magnitude of awesome above 90% of what will be released this year because it is so absurd."
 Eurogamer rated the game 7/10 and also praised its humour.

 Surgeon Simulator 2013 has sold 2 million copies as of 4 February 2015.

+Sequel

+The game's sequel, Surgeon Simulator 2, was released on August 27, 2020, and received similarly mixed reception.
+Compared to the first game, it adds a controllable player character for a full first-person viewpoint, as well as 4-player co-op and a "creation mode" that allows for player-designed levels.